lenala/azure-gradle-plugins/README.md

 | certificate | |
 | certificatePassword;
 | __deployment__ | true | Specifies deployment type and configuration
-deploymentType | false | Deployment type - one of {FTP, WAR, ZIP}.
+deploymentType | false | Deployment type - one of {FTP, WAR, ZIP, NONE}.
 Optional, default value is WAR. target | false | Target artifact to deploy.
 Not used for Web Apps for containers.
 Optional, if not specified, default war file output produced by 'war' plugin will be used. contextPath | | Url path